GOTODOCO/.github/profile/README.md

 | --| --|

 ## Get to Know Us
 GOTODOCO is designed with intent and created for purpose.
+It's all about end users for us!

 ### Our Intent
-It's all about end users for us!
-Our intent is to improve how content and information is planned, created, managed and consumed.
+We aim to improve how content and information is considered, planned, created and consumed, with the end user always as our focus.
+By doing this We will be your GOTO for continuouos, reliable and validated sources of content, that sets a new standard in end user confidence.

 ### Our Purpose
-Create a consistent approach to content using curated frameworks, concepts and tools, driven by identified and validated initiatives.
+To create a continuous and single source of content that caters to all end users, regardless of their age, ability, knowledge, intent, purpose, mood or otherwise.

+### Our Ethos
+We are a purpose brand,and that means everything we consider, interact or engage with, must always start with consideration, understanding, context and validation, and be driven by an initiative.

+### Our Initiatives

+### Initiative one
-## Meet GOTOSoT
+##### Meet GOTOSoT
 Starting with our first initiative.
 Meet GOTOSoT... a central GOTO and Source of Truth [SoT] approach for popular supporting files and content, including:

 - Articles